 I think it would be fun to give this recipe a try with sweet potatoes too.
 Even the purple variety would add another dimension and stunning presentation.

-How To Make Perfect Skillet-Roasted Potatoes
+How To Make Perfect Skillet Potatoes

 - Preheat the oven to 400ºF.

-- Wash, peel and thinly slice the potatoes.
+- Wash, peel, and thinly slice the potatoes.

 - Layer in the skillet.